Maine Residential Lease Agreement

 Written Cost Disclosure

-Beginning in 2025, Maine landlords cannot execute a lease without providing the prospective tenant with a disclosure of costs associated with renting the premises.
-This cost disclosure must include rent, recurring fees, utility service costs (or, if not possible, an energy efficiency disclosure), and other costs the tenant will be responsible for paying.
+Beginning in 2025, Maine landlords cannot begin a lease without providing the a disclosure of costs associated with renting the premises.
+This disclosure must include rent, recurring fees, utility service costs (or, if not possible, an energy efficiency disclosure), and other costs the tenant is responsible for paying.

 The landlord may choose the form of the disclosure, but it must be plain and readily understandable by the general public.
 The disclosure is not valid unless signed by both parties, with a copy provided to each.